QuantEcon/python_lecture_sandpit/source/rst/HS_recursive_models.rst

 The models are flexible enough to express alternative senses of a representative household

--  A single ‘stand-in’ household (Prescott).
+-  A single ‘stand-in’ household of the type used to good effect by Edward C. Prescott

 -  Heterogeneous households satisfying conditions for Gorman aggregation into a representative household.